 I have always been interested in people and plants in a broad context.
 My happiest childhood memories involve plants and trees and being outside, either cross-country skiing or canoeing on a quiet, clear lake on the Canadian shield.
 Throughout my life, I have always spent time gardening, growing flowers and food.
-Before even hearing about the existence of naturopathic medicine, I knew that I wanted to do something related to health, nature, and the environment.
+Even before hearing about the existence of naturopathic medicine, I knew I wanted to do something related to health, nature, and the environment.

 I went to Trent University, getting my B.A.
 Hons degree in Cultural Studies.
 Even then, I was most interested in the way health and disease are defined and represented in culture.
 In my academic studies, I focused on the complex sociocultural relationships between health, disease, gender, race, and sexuality.
-I developed a critical eye for the way we define what is healthy and what isn’t, especially in relation to women’s health conditions, like PMS and menopause.
+I developed a critical eye for the way we define what is healthy and what isn’t, especially in relation to specific health conditions like PMS and menopause and mental wellness.

 I have always been an activist in some way or another.
 As a cis-ish, Jewish queer/spawn growing up in the suburbs, I was acutely aware of identity and discrimination and have been a member of various co-ops, collectives, and non-profits since high school.
 While I was in university, I founded a thriving community garden and began to learn plant identification, wildcrafting, and herbal medicine-making.
 I spent time on organic farms and studied with herbalists in Nova Scotia and Quebec.